MarvelNaveen/docker-installation-commands/docker-commands.md

 ```
 docker rmi [image-ID]
 ```
-* To assign a port to the container
+* To assign a port to the container.
 ```
 docker run -d -p [host-port]:[container-port] [image-name]:[version]
 ```